-- 1 Bonuses and non-equity incentive plan compensation amounts are shown in the year in which they were accrued and earned.
+Bonuses and non-equity incentive plan compensation amounts are shown in the year in which they were accrued and earned.
 Prior to 2016, the Company did not use a formal bonus plan for the NEOs, and bonus amounts in respect of 2015 are shown in the "Bonus" column.
-In 2016, the Company adopted the Cash Incentive Bonus Plan, which was utilized for cash incentives paid to the NEOs in respect of 2016 and 2017; such 2016 and 2017 cash incentives are reported in the "Non-Equity Incentive Plan Compensation" column in accordance with SEC rules. - 2 The amounts in column (f) reflect the respective aggregate grant date fair values (disregarding estimated forfeitures) of option awards granted in 2017, 2016, and 2015, respectively, pursuant to the Amended and Restated Regeneron Pharmaceuticals, Inc. 2014 Long-Term Incentive Plan or the Regeneron Pharmaceuticals, Inc. 2014 Long-Term Incentive Plan, as applicable.
-Assumptions used in the calculation of these amounts are included in Note 14 to the Company's audited financial statements for the fiscal year ended December 31, 2017 included in the 2017 Annual Report. - 3 See the subsection "Additional Compensation Information-Perquisites and Personal Benefits" below for further information.
-Certain 2017 perquisites and other personal benefits are quantified for each of the NEOs in the footnotes to this table below based on the actual additional cost incurred by us in providing the perquisite or other personal benefit. - 4 Consists of (i) \$20,724 for life insurance premiums, (ii) \$23,696 for long-term disability insurance premiums, (iii) \$11,797 for medical malpractice insurance premiums, (iv) \$10,800 for 401(k) Savings Plan matching contributions in respect of 2017 paid in February 2018, (v) \$10,410 for tax and financial planning advisory services, (vi) \$280,000 for fees the Company paid on behalf of Dr. Schleifer associated with a filing required to be made by Dr. Schleifer under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended, which related to an anticipated acquisition by Dr. Schleifer of common stock upon exercise of his stock options (as described further in the subsection "Additional Compensation Information-Perquisites and Personal Benefits" below), (vii) \$243,618 for a tax gross-up related to the fees referenced in (vi), and (viii) \$170,441 and \$15,702 for personal use of Company-provided aircraft and secure car transportation, respectively, in each case in accordance with our security policy (calculated as described in the subsection "Additional Compensation Information-Perquisites and Personal Benefits" below). - 5 Consists of (i) \$10,800 for 401(k) Savings Plan matching contributions in respect of 2017 paid in February 2018, (ii) \$10,410 for tax and financial planning advisory services, and (iii) \$117,877 and \$2,258 for personal use of Company-provided aircraft and secure car transportation, respectively, in each case in accordance with our security policy (calculated as described in the subsection "Additional Compensation Information-Perquisites and Personal Benefits" below). - 6 Consists of (i) \$10,800 for 401(k) Savings Plan matching contributions in respect of 2017 paid in February 2018 and (ii) \$8,330 for tax and financial planning advisory services. - 7 Consists of (i) \$10,800 for 401(k) Savings Plan matching contributions in respect of 2017 paid in February 2018 and (ii) \$10,410 for tax and financial planning advisory services. - 8 Consists of (i) \$9,000 for 401(k) Savings Plan matching contributions in respect of 2017 paid in February 2018 and (ii) \$10,410 for tax and financial planning advisory services - 9 Mr. Van Plew qualified as an NEO for 2017 but not for the prior two years.
+In 2016, the Company adopted the Cash Incentive Bonus Plan, which was utilized for cash incentives paid to the NEOs in respect of 2016 and 2017; such 2016 and 2017 cash incentives are reported in the "Non-Equity Incentive Plan Compensation" column in accordance with SEC rules.
+The amounts in oclumn (I) reflect the respective aggregate grant date fair values (disregarding estimated forfeitures) of option awards granted in 2017, 2016, and 2017, respectively, pursuant to the Amended and Restated Regeneron Pharmaceuticals, Inc. 2014

+The amounts in column (i) reflect the respective aggregate grant date fair values (disregarding estimated forfeitures) of option awards granted in 2017, 2016, and 2015, respectively, pursuant to the Amended and Restated Regeneron Pharmaceuticals, Inc. 2014 Long-Term Incentive Plan or the Regeneron Pharmaceuticals, Inc. 2014 Long-Term Incentive Plan, as applicable.
+Assumptions used in the calculation of these amounts are included in Note 14 to the Company's audited financial statements for the fiscal year ended December 31, 2017 included in the 2017 Annual Report.
+See the subsection "Additional Compensation Information-Perguisites and Personal Benefits" below for further information.
+Certain 2017 perguisites and other personal benefits are quantified for each of the NEOs in the footnotes to this table below based on the actual additional cost incurred by us in providing the perguisite or other personal benefit.
+Consists of (i) \$20,274 for life insurance premiums, (ii) \$213,696 for long-term disability insurance premiums, (iii) \$11,797 for medical malpractice insurance premiums, (iv) \$10,800 for 401(k) Savings Plan matching contributions in respect of 2017 paid in February 2018, (v) \$10,410 ratx and financial planning advisory services, (vi) \$280,000 for tees the Company paid on behalf of Dr. Schleifer do to the naticipated acquisition by Dr. Schleifer of common stock upon exercise of his stock options (as described further in the subsection "Additional Compensation Information-Perguisites and Personal Benefits" below), (vii) \$243,618 for a tax gross-up related to the fees referenced in (vi), and (viii) \$17,702 for personal use of Company-provided aircraft and secure car transportation, respectively, in each case in accordance with our security policy (calculated as described in the subsection "Additional Compensation Information-Perguisites and Personal Benefits" below).
+Consists of (i) \$10,800 for 401(k) Savings Plan matching contributions in respect of 2017 paid in February 2018, (ii) \$10,410 for tax and finan 4